joravkumar/GCTranscriptionConnector-Google/README.md

   - Constructs a transcript event message with:
     - Unique transcript ID.
     - Channel identifier (e.g., 0 for external, 1 for internal).
-    - Translated (or original) text, along with offset, duration, and confidence.
+    - Transcribed text with adjusted offsets, duration, and confidence.
   - Sends the event to Genesys Cloud via WebSocket for conversation injection.

+---

 ## Language Handling

 - **Input Language (Source):**
   - Chirp 2, the default Google model we use for transcription, doesn't support auto language detection.
 That is why you must explicitly provide the input language.
-  - Determined from the customConfig.inputLanguage field in the "open" message received from Genesys Cloud.
+  - Determined from the `customConfig.inputLanguage` field in the "open" message received from Genesys Cloud.
 For example:
     ```json
     {
       "inputLanguage": "es-es",